teambit/bit/README.md

 </div>
 Bit is a code component manager written in javascript yet designed to be language agnostic.

 It helps you make code components such as functions, classes and more reusable with zero initial configuration.
-Bit uses a distributed scoping system to organize your components and take care of versioning, dependency management and even building and testing them in an isolated environment.
+Creating a Bit component and using it across repositories prevents the need to duplicate or re-invent it over and over again.

+Bit uses a distributed scoping system to organize your components and take care of their entire lifecycle.
+Scopes take care of versioning, dependency management, building and testing components in an isolated environment and more.
 You can create a scope anywhere or connect scopes together to create a distributed network.
-Creating a Bit component and using it across repositories prevents the need to duplicate or re-invent it over and over again.

 <p align="center">
 <img src="https://storage.googleapis.com/bit-assets/gifs/leftpad2.gif" height="500">